cfantasia/CMGWPrimeGroup/doc/README.txt

 It will:

-o Setup a new working area (Default name: V280, release:
+o Setup a new working area (Default name: V290, release:
 CMSSW_4_2_3)

 o Check out the UserCode/CMGWPrimeGroup package (default version:
-V00-02-80)
+V00-02-90)

-o Check out the default versions of DataFormats/PatCandidates and PhysicsTools/PatAlgos and V00-05-00 UserCode/SHarper/HEEPAnalyzer
+o Check out the default versions of DataFormats/PatCandidates and PhysicsTools/PatAlgos, V08-03-03 PhysicsTools/Utilities and V00-05-00 UserCode/SHarper/HEEPAnalyzer

 o Hack the content of PAT Muon collections in order to include the dedicated high-pt reconstructors (DYT, cocktail, etc)

 o Hack the BuildFiles of the HEEP code to make it 42x-compatible

+o Hack the electron selection in onrder to implement the WP80 cuts

 o Compile the code